vettom/vettom.github.io/docs/Eks/eks-addon-manage.md

     --query 'sort_by(addons  &addonName)[].{owner: owner, addonName: addonName, type: type, Version: addonVersions[0].addonVersion }'
 ```
 ### Get all versions of specific addon for k8s version
-Sometimes you may not want latest version and find out all avilable versions for an addon
+Sometimes you may not want latest version and find out all available versions for an addon
 ```bash
 aws eks describe-addon-versions  \
     --kubernetes-version=1.30 \